hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250610527v1-logiplan-a-structured-benchmark-for-logical-planning-and-relational-.md

 ---
 layout: default
-title: LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs
+title: "LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs"
 ---

 # LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs